zuplo/docs/docs/articles/custom-domains.md

 title: Custom Domains
 ---

 At this time, to add a custom domain to your environment you will need to contact [support@zuplo.com](mailto:support@zuplo.com).

-After we create your custom domain, follow the instructions below to enable the domain for your Zup.
+We will need to know

+1. The custom domain (e.g. api.contoso.io)
+2. The URL of your [edge deployment](./environments.md) that you want to map to this URL.
+This typically ends in `.zuplo.app`.

+Please include this information when contacting us.
+After we setyp your custom domain we'll provide you with some records to configure on your DNS.
+Follow the instructions outlined below.

 Setting up a custom domain to point to your Zup takes just a few DNS configurations.